Branding a businessBy Tom Dougherty

 Precisely because of the important value of the brand function building our Mar Cap projections.
 We must ensure that our brand is built of lasting and critical motivations in the brand space of our prospects and customers.

-This is because only brands that are based on critical and lasting motivations in the minds of our prospects.
+This is because only brands are based on critical and lasting motivations in the minds of our prospects.
 AND, customers can be expected to last and keep consolidating in that brand space.
 In order to perform optimally toward our Mar Cap.

 To sum up… Mar Cap is the most important single measure of the power of a brand.